EvgenySamarin/EvgenySamarin.github.io/privacy_policy.md

 personal information.
 Right to Object: You have the right to object to the processing of your personal information for certain purposes.
-To exercise any of these rights, please contact us at the email address provided in the "Contact Information" section.
+To exercise any of these rights, please contact me at the email address provided in the "Contact Information" section.

  7. Children's Privacy

-My App is not intended for use by children under the age of 13.
-Developer do not knowingly collect personal information from children under the age of 13.
-If you are a parent or guardian and believe that your child has provided us with personal information, please contact me, and Developer will take steps to delete that information.
+App is designed for a general audience and Developer do not knowingly direct his services or specifically collect personal information from children under the age of 13.
+If you are a parent or guardian and believe that your child has provided personal information, please contact me, and I will take steps to delete that information.

  8. Changes to This Privacy Policy